bbe2/portfolio/README.md

 **Welcome!
-Thank you for taking your time to learn more about my substance. ~brian hogan**
+Thank you for taking your time to learn more about my substance. ~brian.h**

 Please allow me to introduce myself.
 I am a technical curriculum developer, instructional designer, and university instructor.
 As a long term information technology and business reengineering practitioner, I focus on delivering quality learning experiences and creative content.